skrtdev/NovaGram/docs.md

 ```

 If BOTApi returns an error, a TelegramException will be thrown, this can be handled like a normal Exception, with a try/catch block
+If Novagram returns an error, a NovaGramException will be thrown, this can be handled like a normal Exception, with a try/catch block

 ### Available Methods
    * [reply](#reply)